This section describes the fictitious physical atmosphere of Medieval, the planet which will 'house' your characters in this RPG setting.

 On the outskirts of the village and within communities are farms both for livestock and produce.
 On the streets are people tryig to sell simple things to passers by; food, drink, simple weapons and trinkets.

-We rest The World of Medieval to share wisdom from the past:
+A pause from The World of Medieval to share infobreak from the journals of some good thinker: